Need a texting plan to engage your current students? We've got you covered.

 Hello <FIRST NAME>, this is <STAFF FIRST NAME> <STAFF LAST NAME> with the Advising Center.
 I noticed you have not registered yet.
 Are you planning on returning to MU for the Spring 2017 semester?

-As you can see, the template will automatically pull in the student’s first name and the staff member’s first and last name (please note the formatting may be different depending on your texting platform).
+Depending on your texting platform, templates should automatically pull in the student’s first name and the staff member’s first and last name (please note the formatting may be different depending on your texting platform).

 Save time, reduce risk, and get better results